realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Responsible_AI.md

 AI systems should perform reliably and safely.
 For example, consider an AI-based software system for an autonomous vehicle; or a machine learning model that diagnoses patient symptoms and recommends prescriptions.
 Unreliability in these kinds of systems can result in substantial risk to human life.

 AI-based software application development must be subjected to rigorous testing and deployment management processes to ensure that they work as expected before release.

+Privacy and security
+AI systems should be secure and respect privacy.
+The machine learning models on which AI systems are based rely on large volumes of data, which may contain personal details that must be kept private.
+Even after the models are trained and the system is in production, privacy and security need to be considered.
+As the system uses new data to make predictions or take action, both the data and decisions made from the data may be subject to privacy or security concerns.